yanchaoz/OrgMIM/README.md

 ## 📊 Downstream Segmentation Datasets

-We conduct extensive experiments on four representative datasets with varying voxel resolutions and biological contexts.
+We conduct extensive experiments on six representative datasets with varying voxel resolutions and biological contexts.
 The processed and partitioned data can be downloaded from [here](https://huggingface.co/datasets/yanchaoz/IsoOrg-1K).

 ## ⚙️ Environments